achtungsoftware/CleanUI/README.md

 # CleanUI
 CleanUI is a collection of Swift and SwiftUI helpers.
 CleanUI views have a ``CL`` prefix.
-CleanUI helper classes have a ``CL`` prefix.
+CleanUI helper classes have a ``CU`` prefix.
 CleanUI is ripped out of the Knoggl iOS App to make a reusable framework, which can be worked on without directly changing things inside of the Knoggl iOS App.

 # Examples
 The following list of examples is just a small list to show what CleanUI can do.